mparsley1/eo-docs/README.md

 The data is provided free of charge, enabling downstream (including commerical) services to be developed.

-The missions carry a range of sensors, including radar and multi-spectral imaging instruments, for land, ocean and atmospheric monitoring.
+The missions carry a range of sensors, including for radar and multi-spectral imaging.
+They are used for land, ocean and atmospheric monitoring.
 The missions used in the ECHOES project are Sentinel-1 and -2.